Mrs HarringtonHead of Year 7

-Head of Year: Mrs P Bardiaux-Stansby Student support officer: Mrs A Bond
+Head of Year: Mrs Bardiaux-Stansby Student Support Officer: Miss Sweeney

 In year 8 we help students to develop the skills they have learnt in year 7 both in the classroom and in social situations as well.
 As a team, we want to provide the safest and most productive environment possible to enable the students in our care to thrive and be the best they can be.
 We work hard to ensure that students and parents feel that they can rely on us to listen to their problems and act appropriately.
 We achieve this by encouraging openness and honesty and treating the issues of each student and parent with an open mind.
 Between us we have a wealth of experience that we use to guide us in dealing with common day to day problems and those of a more serious nature.
 We have a wide range of roles covering attendance, academic monitoring and behaviour management as well as helping students choose their option choices as they enter Key Stage 4, all of which will see us make regular contact with parents.
 We encourage and appreciate students and parents who are proactive in their own or their children’s education and understand that, we as a team have a great responsibility in ensuring the welfare of all the children in our care.

 As our students mature, they become more resilient and are better equipped to understand their place in the world and have their say.
-Many are keen to take more responsibilities and have joined the Students Leadership Team.
-They undertake duties with staff or senior prefects and represent Castle View School in a wide range of events.
+This has been for everyone to see during the current climate we find ourselves in.

-Head of Year: Mr L Sullivan Student Support Officer: Mrs A Butcher
+Acting Head of Year: Mr Windle Support Officer: Mrs Scott

-During Year 10 students are formally assessed for some of the courses they are studying.
-Subject descriptions will give you further and up to date information on this.
+During Year 10 students are formally assessed.
+Subject descriptions will give you further and up to date information.

-Head of Year: Mr S Cooper Student Support Officer & Pastoral Manager: Mrs D Merry
+Head of Year: Mr Ox Student Support Officer: Mrs Anderson